Behind the Scenes of the first episode of Don’t Tell the Bride

 Don’t Tell the Bride is on Channel 10 and follows the story of an engaged cash strapped couple who are given $25,000 to plan their wedding – the only catch the groom has to plan it all with no involvement from his bride to be!

-We, Skypac, got involved as the groom, Aaron, had arranged a wedding in Thredbo, so his fiancée Mel had to be flown in from Sydney.
+We were asked by the groom, Aaron, who had arranged a wedding in Thredbo, to fly his fiancée Mel in from Sydney.

 We originally had Mel booked to fly in the Chieftain (for those who are not initiated with aircraft this is a workhorse of aviation.
 Twin propeller driven, seating for 10, a wonderful plane to fly) but we did not have the de-icing capability that was to be required on the day due to the forecast weather.

 The whole job had been booked and ready to go when there were major changes in weather forecast on the date of flight, which meant we needed to use the Mustang – our jet.
 I rang the groom to deliver the news and tell him that to do this would cost another $1200.
 Not realising the stress this put him under as he had already spent the entire budget at this point!
 So I imagine my first impressions with Aaron left something to be desired as I told him the first Aircraft was not suitable for the flight…

 Cold, crisp, blue sky and not a breath of wind.
 The forecast for the flight was for calm conditions and a light southerly at Cooma (which was why it was so cold).

 Mel and her entourage were a little late but it’s her wedding day and she is allowed to be.
 The camera crew and team leader came in first and had a chat to me about what they would like to happen “Can you please hand this plastic box to Mel and just do whatever comes naturally?”